fairlearn/fairlearn/README.md

 </strong>
 </summary>

-Up to version 0.2, fairlearn contained only the exponentiated gradient method.
-The fairlearn repository now has a more comprehensive scope and aims to incorporate other methods as specified above.
+Up to version 0.2, Fairlearn contained only the exponentiated gradient method.
+The Fairlearn repository now has a more comprehensive scope and aims to incorporate other methods as specified above.
 The same exponentiated gradient technique is now the class `fairlearn.reductions.ExponentiatedGradient`.
 While in the past exponentiated gradient was invoked via

 ```python
 import numpy as np